adaptant-labs/flutter_datepicker/example/README.md

 # flutter_datepicker_example

-Demonstrates how to use the flutter_datepicker plugin.
+Demonstrates how to use the flutter_datepicker_single plugin.

 ## Getting Started